Famicom: July-Sept. 1990

 To the right is an earlier title screen to Sword Master, which actually did get a release.
 Dark Sider is a cool name I guess, even if it is confusing in a way only Japanese titles can be.

 Here's the great Over Horizon, looking a little different from its release version.
+Its prototype name happens to be "Super Horizon", oddly enough.

 EARLIER